marconett/dbt-masterserver-poc/README.md

 The client handles the responses from the masterserver at offset `001429F0`.
 The client asks the server on game launch for auth with `!`.
 If the server answers with `4` and `#`, the client unlocks itself.

+Note: Some of the commands the client sends to the master server can be found [here](https://github.com/ScheduleTracker/DiaboticalTracker/blob/master/ui/html/javascript/ui_data.js#L11), where the number represents an ASCII code.

 At this point, the user is allowed to load and edit maps.

 ### Hosting a server